Meet the Board of Governors

 Arnold G. Blair III

-Mr. Blair is a senior staff attorney in the firm's Litigation/Controversy Department.
+Mr. Blair is an ediscovery staff attorney in the firm's Litigation/Controversy Department.
 He joined the firm in 2004.
 Mr. Blair focuses his practice on issues of e-discovery.
 Specifically, he works with other attorneys, litigation technology project managers, and paralegals on teams that manage electronic and other documents in large cases and investigations.
 Attorneys on these teams take a leadership role in the document control process, systematically tracking documents from preservation to collection and through review and production.

 They work with e-discovery vendors and their review and analytical tools; review documents; train and oversee other firm and contract attorneys who review documents; and partner with project managers to perform production quality control.
 Mr. Blair holds his JD, cum laude, from New York Law School and BA from Rutgers University.